ethanselzer/react-cursor-position/README.md

 npm install
 npm run #print available commands
 ```
 The Example Project may be used in development of react-cursor-position.
-To import ReactCursorPosition
-from your local project change any import of ReactCursorPosition, on files in the components folder, to:

-`import ReactCursorPosition from '../../../dist/ReactCursorPosition';`

-At this time, the command `npm run prepublsih` must be run from the root of the project each time you want
-your ReactCursorPosition changes to be reflected in the example.
+At this time, the command `npm run build-cjs` must be run from the root of the project each time you want your ReactCursorPosition changes to be reflected in the example.

 ## Contributing